 |Excellent thermal insulation (high TOG value)||Poor acoustic performance (low resilience)|

-Another consideration is water vapour that may be present due to moisture in the substrate.
+Another consideration is water vapour, which may be present due to moisture in the substrate.

 Concrete and screed must be completely dry before laying the laminate.
-You can see more on this in our article ‘How Long Does Screed Flooring Take to Dry Before You Can Lay Carpet?’
+You can read more about this in our article ‘How Long Does Screed Flooring Take to Dry Before You can Lay Carpet?’

 Water vapour can also be the result of activities below the floor.
 Kitchens and bathrooms generate enormous moisture, finding its way into the laminate substrate.

 For this reason, manufacturers typically attach rolls of underlay to a damp proof membrane (DPM) or other types of vapour barrier.
 Solid boards repel moisture due to their makeup.

 Below are the other things to consider when purchasing thermal underlay for laminate floors:

 When comparing costs between different underlay materials, check the area and evaluate the price per square metre.

 A roll typically covers 15m2, whereas a pack of boards covers only 6m2 or less.

 You don’t want your underlay to block the heat from mats or pipework, so look for an underlay with a low TOG (Thermal Overall Grade) value.